Introduction to Microtomy: Preparing & Sectioning Paraffin Embedded Tissue

 Care is taken to avoid the formation of air bubbles in the flotation bath.
 Any visible bubbles are dislodged before the sections are laid on the water.

 Small air bubbles in the flotation bath are ignored.
-Any bubbles that are trapped under the section apparently disappear as the section dries.
-Although the bubbles may apparently disappear, the areas in the section above the bubble are often distorted and are likely to float off during staining.
+Any bubbles that are trapped under the section seem to disappear as the section dries.
+Although the bubbles may seem to disappear, the areas in the section above the bubble are often distorted and are likely to float off during staining.

 The use of “sticky” (charged) slides or section adhesives such as AAS is considered and used appropriately.